 Desert Camp is a comfortable and economic self-catering camp near Namibia’s famous Sossusvlei.
-Boasting its own adventure centre, Desert Camp is a great base for couples and younger families wanting to include the Namib Desert on a self-drive itinerary.
+Desert Camp is a great base for couples and younger families wanting to include the Namib Desert on a self-drive itinerary.

 To start planning your tailor-made holiday, call us on (646) 934-8870

 Desert Camp is situated just six kilometres from the entrance to Namib Naukluft Park and its famous sand dunes at Sossusvlei.
-The camp is made up of 20 self-catering units arranged around a communal area that includes a swimming pool, a bar and a boma area.
+The camp is made up of 28 self-catering units arranged around a communal area that includes a swimming pool, a bar and a boma area.
 Each en-suite unit sleeps up to two adults and two children under the age of 12 on a fold-out sofa bed, and comes with its own kitchenette and barbecue area on a verandah that overlooks the grassy desert plains, ensuring you have the best possible view whilst you prepare and eat your meal.
-This is a great property for families and those seeking something a little different.
+This is a great property for families and those seeking something a little different and good value.

-Food can be ordered at Desert Camp upon arrival and will be delivered to you from the sister property Sossusvlei Lodge, or alternatively you can eat at Sossusvlei Lodge’s restaurant just down the road.
+A braai pack can be ordered at Desert Camp upon arrival, or alternatively you can eat at Sossusvlei Lodge’s restaurant just down the road.
 The sparkling swimming pool is the focal point of the central area, and is cool and refreshing, with an ornamental fountain and water jets and seating down one side to add to the relaxation.

 A waterhole attracting springbok, ostrich, oryx, jackal and kudu provides entertainment whilst you prepare your food and you can take a short walk along Desert Camp’s walking trail or organise a host of activities in the nearby area through the adventure centre at Sossusvlei Lodge, including sand dune excursions to Sossusvlei, explorations of the Sesriem Canyon and quad-biking.